 Rain water infiltration is often the source of damp in the house.
-Proper rain water management should be in place so that water can flow away from the house.
-This is a big deal yet overlooked.
+Proper rain water management is crucial so that water can flow away from the house.
+This is a big deal yet commonly overlooked.

 Rain water related damp is usually found on the inside of exterior facing walls.
 Water likes to get in through broken tiles on the roof, cracks in the wall, porous walls, badly fitted window frames, terrace drains etc.

 A leak on a water supply inside the house can quickly cause wide spread water damage.
 Even slow hidden drip-drip leaks can do quite some damage.
 1 Drip a second equals approximately 35 litres in 24 hours!

 Exterior leaks in underground pipes such as the mains can also cause damp in the house if it is close to the house walls.